 The political point that Trollope is making about the degradation of the aristocracy is allied to his representation of the dangerous recklessness of men such as Crosbie, whose arrogance makes him impervious to the social controls conventionally exercised by family and community.
 Lauren Goodlad reflects on Trollope’s sustained interest in the ‘destructive powers of energy and ambition in a modern bourgeois society’, and in this sense Crosbie may be compared with numerous ruthless and disruptive men on the make in Trollope’s fiction.
 His cynical manoeuvrings finally prove self-defeating.
 Crosbie has no hesitation in rejecting any advantage that might have been offered by an alliance with the provincial gentry as it is represented by the Dale family, but his consciously unprincipled ambition meets its match in the aristocratic de Courcys, who make him look like an amateur in their pursuit of material advantage.
 The unremitting hostility of Trollope’s depiction of the ghastly de Courcy family is a product of his determination to undermine their pretensions to grandeur.
 Yet even Lady Alexandrina, who is granted no redeeming features as a woman or a wife, earns a small share of that sympathy which Trollope can rarely withhold from his characters, no matter how repugnant they may be.
 Her unenviable situation leaves her with few options.
 Amelia Roper declares herself to be unafraid of work, but no serious occupation is available to Lady Alexandrina.
 She is expected to marry, but has been unable to secure a suitor who could invest her pointless social obligations with meaning.
-Her dismal experiences of family life have not inclined her to create a family of her own: "I don’t want a baby, and don’t suppose I shall have one" (p.
+Her dismal experiences of family life have not inclined her to create a family of her own: ‘I don’t want a baby, and don’t suppose I shall have one’ (p.
 000).
-Her real enemy is boredom, and to her dismay she finds that life as Crosbie’s wife is as tedious as her previous life as an unmarried daughter of an earl.
+Her real enemy is boredom, and to her dismay she finds that life as Crosbie’s wife is no less tedious than her previous life as the unmarried daughter of an earl.
 Like Lily, Alexandrina finally withdraws into a sterile ménage with her mother, who has also separated herself from an unsatisfactory husband.
 Crosbie is hardly more content than Lady Alexandrina in his loveless marriage, but he can at least distract himself with his career in the General Committee Office.
 Trollope is careful to note the difference: ‘In this respect he was better off than his wife, for she had no office to which she could betake herself’ (p.
 000).
 The issue of the lack of serious purpose in the lives of middle-class women without maternal responsibilities becomes urgent in Trollope’s later work, and it is a dominant theme in Can You Forgive Her?
 It is already beginning to hover among the disquieting and unanswered questions within The Small House at Allington.